-Remember that from an employee perspective, performance evaluation is intrinsically linked to salary, so be clear on how the new ethos will affect increases and promotions.
+Remember that from an employee perspective, performance evaluation is linked to salary.
+So be clear on how it will affect wage increases and promotions.

-Indeed, if you’re moving away from annual appraisals, you can bet the first question on employees’ minds will be “When do we get our salary reviewed?”
+If you’re moving away from annual appraisals, you can bet the first question on employees’ minds will be: “When do we get our salary reviewed?

-It’s widely accepted in business circles that for a modern manager to succeed, they must be able to coach – but that’s not to say every manager has the natural ability to do so.
+It’s widely accepted that for a modern manager to succeed, they must be able to coach.
+But that’s not to say every manager has the natural ability to do so.

-If you’re asking managers to make feedback and coaching a key part of their day-to-day relationship with employees, you’ll, therefore, need to provide them with the confidence and skill set they require.
+If you’re asking managers to make feedback and coaching a key part of their relationship with employees, give them the confidence and skill set to do so.

-Whether through workshops or one-on-one sessions, think about how you will give your managers the training they need, and how you can use that time to further communicate the benefits your Performance Management programme will bring.
+Whether through workshops or one-on-one sessions, think about how you will give your managers the training they need.
+How can you use that time to further communicate the benefits your Performance Management programme will bring?

 Perhaps the most fundamental first step towards efficient, effective Performance Management is finding the right technology to support it.

-Many of today’s cloud-based HR platforms provide built-in Performance Management functionality to help shape and support your new, improved processes – with workflows and goal-setting features geared towards managing and motivating performance on a continuous basis.
+Many cloud-based HR platforms provide Performance Management functionality to help shape and support your new, improved processes.
+Built-in workflows and goal-setting features are geared towards managing and motivating performance on a continuous basis.

-Goal setting functions typically allow you to set and communicate goals at both company and employee level, helping to keep individuals engaged in their work by regularly refreshing targets.
+Goal setting functions typically allow you to set and communicate goals at both company and employee level.
+This will help to keep individuals engaged in their work by regularly refreshing targets.

-Performance Management frameworks are already yielding positive results for adopters – encouraging more and more businesses to rethink their approach to appraisals.
+Performance Management frameworks are already yielding positive results for adopters – encouraging more businesses to rethink their approach to appraisals.

-Rather than put a Performance Management plan in place for the sake of it though, it’s important to set clear, tangible objectives for your programme – and monitor its success on an ongoing basis.
+Don’t just introduce a Performance Management plan for the sake of it.
+It’s important to set clear objectives and monitor its ongoing success.